Mario Draghi to be Italian prime minister. On the agenda: covid, an economic crisis and raising Italy’s profile in the world.

 Draghi was appointed by Sergio Mattarella, the president, only after the previous administration, led by Giuseppe Conte, had collapsed.
 Draghi was offered as something of a save-the-nation proposal, and Mattarella said it was urgent to have a competent government amid the crisis.

 Now, Draghi has a breadth of support nearly inconceivable for an Italian leader.
 But there are reasons for caution.
-The recovery money coming from Europe will be spread out over years, and barely makes up for a lost year of tourism.
+The recovery money coming from Europe will be spread out over years, and it barely makes up for a lost year of tourism.
 Though he’ll have the boon of investing that funding, he’ll also face potentially brutal decisions, including whether to extend a moratorium on layoffs that has delayed some of the personal pain of the recession.
 If Draghi’s popularity wanes, parties on the left or far right could quickly back away, pundits say.

-Ticking off the list of people that Draghi would have to keep happy, Varoufakis said there is “there’s no doubt there will be discontent.”
+Ticking off the list of people that Draghi will have to keep happy, Varoufakis said there is “there’s no doubt there will be discontent.”